pasindumike/Doctor-Performance-Website-New/README.md

 This project adheres to the most standard approaches in web development and version control practices found in the professional industry:

-Web Development Standards
+🔹Web Development Standards

 This project applies the cutting-edge standards of HTML5 and CSS3 for building web structure and design.

 Responsive Design: Ensures a seamless experience on different screen sizes.

 SEO Best Practices: Follows semantic HTML for better search engine rankings.

-Git & Version Control Compliance
+🔹Git & Version Control Compliance

 The project utilizes Git for an effective version tracking mechanism which acts as a Versioning System.

 Remote Repository Management: Uses GitHub for cloud-based version control.